Ivos1991/data-validation-automation-framework/docs/data-layer-conventions.md

 ## Change-Isolation Goal

 If the DB field format changes, only the mapper and focused normalization helpers should need updates.
 Test intent and validator logic should remain stable.

-## Planned Utility Adaptation

-The old utility set is a reference for utility categories, not a copy target:

-- `mysql_handler.py` becomes a SQLite connector/query layer plus repository methods
-- `date_and_time_utils.py` becomes narrower trip-domain date parsing and formatting helpers
-- `retry_utils.py` can be adapted as a generic polling utility for eventual-consistency scenarios